bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

 Load this demo in different browsers to see what the result is.

 If you get different results in different browsers, then that indicates that there may be an interop bug that requires closer investigation.
-If the demo gives the same result in all browsers, but they don't do what the spec requires, then possibly the spec should be changed to match implemented reality.
+If the demo gives the same result in all browsers, but they don't do what the spec requires, then it is often reasonable to change the spec to match implemented reality.
 If all browsers and the spec agree, then it indicates that there's no bug!
 It can still be worthwhile to submit tests in such cases, to ensure it doesn't regress, and to demonstrate that the specification is interoperably implemented.

 Communicate about your work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Comment in the specification issue, saying that you wish to work on it.
+Comment in the specification issue, saying that you want to work on it.
 You can link to your demo and any other findings so far.
 This can avoid duplicating work, but you may also get useful feedback about things to consider.